itsfrank/roblox-signal-manager/README.md

 The signal manager takes care of calling `WaitForChild("RemoteSignal")` the first time you try and access a signal on the client, but it then stores it internally so subsequent accesses are faster.

 ## Free namespace management
-It prevents the re-registering of the same signal and allows you to have two remote signals have the same name in different contexes for free.
+It prevents the re-registering of the same signal (with a clear and obvious error) and allows you to have two remote signals have the same name in different contexes for free.
 This can significantly shorten the remote signal names.
 E.g.:
 ```lua
 -------------------
 -- ClientScript.lua